openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

       - Each CSR controls 32 events, with FC_MASK_0 controlling events 0-31, FC_MASK_1 controlling events 32-63, and so on.

   - Monitor and Process FC Events through FIFO:
-      - Ensure that Core-Complex/Fabric Controller monitors the event_fifo_valid_o signal to detect when events are available in the FIFO.
+      - Ensure that Fabric Controller monitors the event_fifo_valid_o signal to detect when events are available in the FIFO.
       - Read the event ID from FIFO CSR using the APB interface when an event is available.
       - Acknowledge the event by asserting core_irq_ack_i and setting core_irq_ack_id_i to 11.
       - This acknowledgment mechanism ensures proper event consumption from the FIFO.